quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part01_Foolish_Assumpt.md

 - **Consideration**: Something of value exchanged between parties, often money or services.

 For example, an offer and acceptance scenario could be:
 "Company X offers to sell 10 units of Product Y at $50 each.
-Company Z accepts by sending a check for $500."
+Company Z accepts by sending a check for$500."

 ```text
 Example Scenario: